 How can people support your work?

 Erica: Like most would say – please help us spread the word.
 We are currently placing candidates in virtual positions on marketing, tech, and administrative teams.
 If you know of a company looking for talent or extending their team footprint, we can match them up virtually with the best.
 If you are a spouse who has struggled to maintain a professional presence over many years of moves and starting over, we invite you to make your profile and be on the watch for virtual jobs that match your skill set.
-For more information see the Madskills website.
+For more information see the Madskills website (now Instant Teams).

 A For-Profit Business Model is not mutually exclusive from an effective social impact model!